CGCooke/Blog/_posts/2020-2-23-An-Adventure-In-Markerless-Camera-Calibration.md

 In the future, Let's look more about how we can extract useful information from this image, and understand how confident we can be in our solution.

-Thanks to *Nikolay Mayorov* who created the awesome demo of optimization in Scipy that I built upon, please find the original code [here](https://scipy-cookbook.readthedocs.io/items/bundle_adjustment.html).
+> Note: Thanks to *Nikolay Mayorov* who created the awesome demo of optimization in Scipy that I built upon, please find the original code [here](https://scipy-cookbook.readthedocs.io/items/bundle_adjustment.html).

 Multiple View Geometry in Computer Vision is an incredible book, that I learn more from, each time I read it. in particular, for further information see: